 Rule 2-3: XSD file for each ModuleClass shall be named according to 6.5.3.

-Rule 2-4: The resourceName attribute for each module class that appears as a child of a Device model shall be CREATED with the value set to “Module Instance Name”.
+Rule 2-4: The resourceName attribute for each module class that appears as a child of a Device or SubDevice model shall be CREATED with the value set to “Module Instance Name”.
 If the module class is contained in a list (multiplicity 0..N or 1..N), its resourceName attribute shall be set to “Module Instance Name” appended with an underscore ‘_’ and an incrementing index so that it is unique in the parent’s children (e.g. “firmware_0”, “firmware_1”, etc.).
 The index shall not have leading 0’s.

 Rule 2-5: The specialized <flexContainer> resource of the Module model may contain an optional [customAttribute] named dataGenerationTime.
 The value of dataGenerationTime contains the time when the data was generated by the device.
 The data type of this custom attribute is m2m:timestamp.